Keel blocks offer key evidence in Hunley’s disappearance - South Carolina Radio Network

 The keel is made up of eight separate cast iron pieces, with a few of them weighing over 500 pounds.
 While they provided center-line weight for the submarine, they could also be dropped if she became stuck underwater.
 By using a turnkey function inside the crew compartment, three of the keel weights could be quickly released.
 This would enable the crew to drop over 1,000 pounds of weight in the event they were struggling to come back up after a dive.

 This particular emergency function was not used.
-The question scientists must now answer is why?
+Scafuri said the question scientists must now answer is: why?
 Studies of the human remains show no new injuries to the crew and no signs of panic, suggesting that they did not know they were in trouble until it was too late.

 For more information on the Hunley go to www.hunley.org.